-Stepparent: means a person who is (a) married to the child's parent, (b) resides with the child and (c) exercises care and custody of the child.
-In order to establish that he/she exercises care and custody of a child, the stepparent must provide: (i) a marriage certificate, and (ii) a sworn affidavit by the biological parent attesting that the stepparent, in conjunction with the parent, does exercise care and custody of the child.
+Stepparent: means a person who is (a) married to the child's parent, a party to a civil union with the child's parent or the domestic partner of the child's parent, (b) resides with the child and (c) exercises care and custody of the child.
+In order to establish that he/she exercises care and custody of a child, the stepparent must provide: (i) a marriage certificate, civil union certificate or domestic partner documentation, and (ii) a sworn affidavit by the biological or adoptive parent attesting that the stepparent in conjunction with the parent, does exercise care and custody of the child.
 Other evidence that may demonstrate care and custody includes but is not limited to the following: (iii) the child is declared as a dependent on the stepparent's most recent income tax return; (iv) the child is covered under the stepparent's health insurance; or (v) the child is listed as the stepparent's child for Medicare, Social Security, Medicaid or other public aid programs.
 This Board Rule shall not be construed to give stepparents any right of access to student records except as provided in the Illinois School Student Records Act (105 ILCS 10/1 et seq.).